Mary Margaret McBride: Personal relationship

 Mary Margaret McBride and Stella Karn met in the early 1920s in an instance of complete happenstance.
-As McBride describes it as, “One day a bouncy woman, with eager brown eyes and auburn hair rolled into a bun, burst into our office and announced that she would be handling publicity for us.”
+As McBride describes it, “One day a bouncy woman, with eager brown eyes and auburn hair rolled into a bun, burst into our office and announced that she would be handling publicity for us.”
 McBride and Karn worked together for years, with Karn managing McBride and her show.
 McBride described the two of them in a Reader's Digest edition in 1962 as, "No two people were more unlike.
 My reaction to a crisis was to dissolve into tears; Stella's was to charge into battle."
 The two moved in together in a small apartment in the Chelsea neighborhood of New York City.
 McBride and Karn relied on each other for the entirety of their professional and personal lives.

 McBride describes their first endeavor as a complete gamble motivated solely by Karn's optimism.
 During the Great Depression, the opportunity came for McBride to audition for a radio show, one of the only sources of entertainment at the time.
 When McBride got the job, she immediately recommended Karn as the person to handle the business side of the show's affairs.
 Karn and McBride became business partners, and Karn's first act on the job was to give her partner a raise.

 McBride and Karn made a name for themselves as pioneers in the field of broadcasting, and also as trailblazers for the future of lesbian and bisexual journalists.
 McBride and Karn established their show as a connection point for lesbian and bisexual female creatives, forging friendships with influential names in broadcasting such as Ann Batchelder and Lisa Sergio.